 And if I overdo it, since I am now running this auto substitute at full power, I can just upshift (maintaining cadence on the easier gear) to take a break while only losing a mph or three.
 This is a different way to use cadence-assist.
 I am not dialing back power: I’m always running at full blast.
 Instead I am just varying my pedal effort up and down via gear changes.

 What happens to a rider with physical restrictions who tries to depend on a torque-sensing ebike for transport?
-You ride, you need a break and an assist and… the bike tells you to fuck off.
-Its not going to help unless you work hard enough to deserve a reward.
+You ride, you need a break, you want the bike to help and… the bike tells you to fuck off.
+Unless you work hard enough to deserve a reward, it refuses.
 So much for dependable transportation.

 Broadening The Use-Case